-You will need an electric pump or inflator to fill the two chambers of this pillow.
-One chamber is the majority of the pillow and the other is a small rounded section around the open area, so you can adjust the pillow to your comfort level as you are lying on it.
+Those wishing to inflate this pillow will need an electric pump or inflator to fill the two chambers of this pillow.
+One chamber is the majority of the pillow and the other is a small rounded section around the open area, so the person can adjust the pillow to her comfort level as she is lying on it.

-It also comes with a Cozy Bump swaddle — a thin piece of cotton/linen that you lay over the opening on the Cozy Bump so that it helps support your stomach as you lie on the pillow.
+It also comes with a Cozy Bump swaddle — a thin piece of cotton/linen that can be placed over the opening on the Cozy Bump so that it helps support the stomach as the mother-to-be lies on the pillow.

 Who Makes It?

 The company that makes this pillow is appropriately named Cozy Bump.
 They specialize in the Cozy Bump pregnancy pillow as well as a few accessories such as massagers and apparel.
 Their pillow has earned awards from Mom’s Choice Awards and Baby Maternity Magazine.